 List of Events:

 The Joint SOFT YFT/TIAFT YS Symposium begins with a social hour where hors d'oeuvres will be served and networking will be encouraged.
 Next in the agenda are research updates from winners of the 2016 SOFT Leo Dal Cortivo YFT awards and the 2016 TIAFT YS Awards, as well as two keynote speakers.
 Following the presentations the floor will be open to the audience for a friendly discussion of professional experiences and an opportunity to ask questions of fellow toxicologists.

 We invite all young forensic toxicologists to participate and extend a special welcome to those who may be attending their first meeting.
 The Symposium is free to those pre-registering to attend this event during their meeting registration on-line.
 All attendees to the Symposium must be 41 years of age or under.

 The YFT Committee hosts a day long Student Enrichment Program (SEP) targeting undergraduates and graduate students interested in forensic toxicology.
 Students will learn about various disciplines within forensic toxicology and what knowledge and skills are necessary for this career path from practicing forensic toxicologists.
 The program is free of charge, but space is limited.
-Interested students must apply using the application below.
-Applicants will be notified of acceptance.
+Interested students must apply by clicking here.